oldo/api-docs-public/source/index.html.md

           "value": 10,
           "currency": "EUR",
           "type": "person",
-          "from_price": true      <-- "this is true if qty or person prices are set for product" }
+          "from_price": true      <-- "this is true if qty prices are set for product (i.e. if there is a discount for multiple items)"
+        }
       },
       "dates": [